flaviohluiz/IEEE_AnApproachForMinimizingTimeToDegree/README.md

 ## Requirements

 * Visual Studio 2021 or later.
-* Gurobi 9 or later (the latest version is recommended).
+* Gurobi Optimization 9 or later (the latest version is recommended).

 ## Instructions for running